Xilinx/mlir-aie/docs/Building.md

 4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` for Versal or Ryzen AI with the path to the `llvm/build` directory.
 The Vitis environment will have to be set up for this to succeed.
-Note that when targetting the VCK5000 platform, please refer to the further instructions below titled `Building on X86 targetting the VCK5000` as there are a few extra steps needed.
+Note that when targetting the VCK5000 platform, please refer to the further instructions below titled `Building on X86 targeting the VCK5000` as there are a few extra steps needed.

     ```